Excerpts from Theodore H. Robinson, The Gospel of Matthew, Harper and Brothers Publishers, 1927

-Matthew claims that Jesus’s birth in Bethlehem fulfils a prophecy from Micah 5:2.
-But this is unlikely since for the following reasons:
+Matthew claims that Jesus’s birth in Bethlehem fulfills a prophecy from Micah 5:2.
+But this is unlikely for the following reasons:

 - “Bethlehem Ephratah” in Micah 5:2 refers not to a town, but to a clan: the clan of Bethlehem, who was the son of Caleb’s second wife, Ephrathah (1 Chr.2:18, 2:50-52, 4:4).